kbarbary/insight/README.md

 defining a session as a group of requests from a host with no gaps of 30 minutes or more.

 This is done in the class `Sessions`.
 It keeps track of active session start and end times for each host in a dictionary.
-To reduce the memory footprint, I occasionally go through the list of active hosts and clear ones that are no longer active.
+To reduce the memory footprint, I occasionally go through the dictionary of active hosts and clear ones that are no longer active.
 (Otherwise "current" activity is only checked once a new request from the host comes in, which means the dictionary includes every host ever to make a request.)
 I also tried using a deque in combination with the dictionary to track "expiring" sessions, but this ended up being slower.

 # Performance